piotrmurach/finite_machine/README.md

 ### 5.1 Using target

-You can pass an external context via `target` helper that will be the receiver for the handler.
-The handler method needs to take one argument that will be called with the exception.
+You can pass an external context as a first argument to the **FiniteMachine** initialization that will be available as context in the handler block or `:with` value.
+For example, the `log_error` method is made available when `:with` option key is used:

 ```ruby
 class Logger